x4ndez/ultimatesvgmaker/README.md

 To use this application you will need [node.js](https://nodejs.org/en) installed.

 ## Application Walkthrough
-Please click [here]() to see the video walkthrough of the Ultimate SVG Maker.<br>
+Please click [here](https://drive.google.com/file/d/1zfx3PuNKo-mOhN-Qa9ERnCQJO8xHrYYn/view) to see the video walkthrough of the Ultimate SVG Maker.<br>
-If you are unable to view the link, it can be downloaded from Google Drive at the same link.
+If you are unable to view the link, it can be downloaded from Google Drive at the same link, or is available for download at './assets/ultimatesvgmaker-walkthrough.webm' of this repository.

 ## Usage
 1. Execute 'node index.js' in the './ultimatesvgmaker/' directory.